Debt Payoff Calculator

 How Debt Payoff Works

 Debt payoff is a battle between interest and cash flow.
-The higher the interest rate, the more your monthly payment gets consumed before reducing principal.
+The higher the interest rate, the more your payment gets consumed before it reduces principal.

 Debt Avalanche vs Debt Snowball